Category: painting Subject: woman Mediums: acrylic paints, own technique

 ‘Art Deco’ is a one-off premium painting by Ania Luk.
 A unique, emotional composition inspired by art deco, maintained in the current style that combines cubism, abstraction and realism.
 We see on it a combination of a decorative pattern with the image of a girl.
 The original color and form creates an intriguing and elegant artwork in form.

 As one of the most important American artists of the 20th century, Edward Hopper, once said:

 “If I could say it in words there would be no reason to paint.”

 Painted on linen canvas with a slightly visible texture, own technique with the use of acrylic paints.
 There is no need to embed in a decorative frame, because the edges are linen, not covered with any color.

-The painting ‘Art Deco’ was painted summer 2019 by the painter graduated at the Academy of Fine Arts – Ania Luk.
+The painting ‘Art Deco’ was painted at the end of summer 2019 by the painter graduated at the Academy of Fine Arts – Ania Luk.
+It was added to the collection of one of the Swiss companies in June 2021.
 Signed at the front and back, with a certificate of authenticity, protected by a varnish in half-matte.
+Personalized hologram on the back of the linen canvas.
 This painting fits perfectly with modern interiors.
 The leading colors – brown, red, orange, blue.

 Art deco movement.